SUBCONTRACTING SUPPLY-CHAIN FEES & CHARGES POLICY FOR 2023/2024

-Target Audience: Potential partners, existing partners, Education and Skills Funding Agency
+Target Audience: Existing partners, potential partners, Education and Skills Funding Agency

 This policy document is subject to copyright of The Cornwall College Group.
 Unless expressly indicated on the material to the contrary, it may be reproduced free of charge in any format or medium, provided it is reproduced accurately and not used in a misleading manner or sold for profit.
 Where this document is republished or copied to others, you must identify the source of the material and acknowledge the copyright status.